 A public footpath runs through the middle of the woodland following the line of Borsdane Brook.
 No horse riding is allowed.

 The site’s impressive biodiversity and value as a local resource for education and awareness-raising, makes it an area of high importance.
-Inspiring healthy lifestyles has actively encouraged community usage of the site and the easy access is seen as a positive benefit to any future plans.
+Be Well leisure services has actively encouraged community usage of the site and the easy access is seen as a positive benefit to any future plans.

 Key targets for enhancement and protection have been set for the reserve, forming part of the LNR management plan.
 Active involvement in the site plan by different site users will result in a sustainable working approach for the future of the reserve.